DeepFedNAS: Efficient Hardware-Aware Architecture Adaptation for Heterogeneous IoT Federations via Pareto-Guided Supernet Training: Introduction

 Our comprehensive DeepFedNAS framework not only achieves state-of-the-art accuracy across diverse datasets and non-IID conditions but also dramatically accelerates the post-training search.
 We demonstrate a $\mathbf{61\times}$ speedup compared to the baseline, replacing a multi-hour predictor pipeline with a near-instantaneous search for specialized subnets adaptable to explicit hardware constraints like parameters and real-world latency.

-In summary, our main contributions are: \begin{itemize} \item A unified, multi-objective fitness function for CNN-based subnets, which adapts and extends mathematical network design concepts \cite{Shen2023CVPR} to formulate a single optimization problem for balancing network expressiveness with architectural stability and structural soundness within a federated, weight-sharing context. \item A \emph{re-engineered, generic ResNet-based supernet framework} offering unparalleled flexibility in design and a significantly expanded architectural search space, crucial for enabling guided optimization and overcoming limitations of prior fixed supernet design \cite{khare2023superfednas}. \item A \emph{Federated Pareto Optimal Supernet Training} methodology, which leverages a pre-computed cache of elite, high-fitness architectures (the ``Pareto path") to serve as an effective and intelligent training curriculum, leading to a superior final supernet. \item A \emph{Predictor-Free Search Method} that utilizes our multi-objective fitness function as a direct, zero-cost proxy for model performance, eliminating the entire costly predictor-training pipeline and dramatically reducing search costs by $\sim$61$\times$. \item The end-to-end \textbf{DeepFedNAS} framework, which is validated through extensive experiments to show superior performance over state-of-the-art baseline methods, particularly in highly heterogeneous non-IID environments, and its capability to effectively optimize for diverse hardware constraints. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item A unified, multi-objective fitness function for CNN-based subnets that adapts information-theoretic network design concepts \cite{Shen2023CVPR} into a single searchable metric balancing expressiveness, stability, and structural soundness within a federated, weight-sharing context. \item A \emph{Federated Pareto Optimal Supernet Training} methodology, enabled by a redesigned generic ResNet-based supernet with a significantly expanded search space, which replaces unguided random sampling with a pre-computed cache of elite architectures as an intelligent training curriculum. \item A \emph{Predictor-Free Search Method} that uses this fitness function as a zero-cost accuracy proxy, eliminating the costly predictor pipeline and enabling on-demand, hardware-aware subnet discovery in $\sim$20 seconds, a $\sim$61$\times$ speedup that allows instant adaptation to new IoT device classes without retraining. \item Extensive validation demonstrating state-of-the-art accuracy across three datasets and four non-IID conditions, a $2.8\times$ reduction in per-round model transmission size, and hardware-aware deployment optimization for heterogeneous edge devices. \end{itemize}